An official website of the United States government

 Other publication structures include:

 Yes.
 After an index is first published, it is subject to recalculation to take into account late survey reports and corrections by respondents.
-Every index is recalculated on a systematic basis— 4 index months after being first published.
+Every index is recalculated on a monthly basis— up to 4 months after initially released.
 In addition, previously published seasonally adjusted indexes are subject to change in January when new seasonal factors are calculated and applied to the most recent 5 years of data.

 PPIs go out of publication if they fail to meet either of the following conditions.